crowdedpoem/TripleT/README.md

   <code> prettier /filename</code> to run prettier on a specific file or
   <code> prettier --write .</code> to run prettier on all files at root

--If you recive the error message on Windows 8.0+
+- If you recive the error message on Windows 8.0+

   <code>Management_Install.ps1 cannot be loaded because the execution of scripts is disabled on this system. </code>